RenTrieu/CryoEMCovariance/README.md

     - Compare binned/scaled plots with non-scaled plot to make sure no information is lost during binning/averaging
     - Get residue pair information to print out in tooltips for toyModel
+    - Plot covariance matrix and distance difference matrix simultaneously, updating the distance difference matrix for particular residue pairs by clicking the corresponding point on the covariance matrix
     - Read Chimera documentation to try to map matrix/plot information into the protein structure